Operating Lease Cost Calculator

 What is an operating lease and how does it affect finances?

 An operating lease is a contract that allows a company to use an asset without conveying ownership rights, typically for a period shorter than the asset's economic life.
-Under older accounting standards (pre-ASC 842/IFRS 16), operating leases were off-balance sheet, improving financial ratios.
+Under newer accounting standards (ASC 842/IFRS 16), operating leases must be recognized on the balance sheet.
 They are treated as an operating expense on the income statement, and payments are generally tax-deductible, reducing taxable income.

 How do tax rates impact the net cost of an operating lease?